Explained: How memories are 'pruned' during sleep

 The pair of papers suggest that sleep is crucial in order to wipe out memories.
 Yep – it turns out that, sometimes, it's smart to forget.

 Why do we sleep?
-We know what happens when we don’t get enough.
+We know what happens when we don't get enough.
 But what is its evolutionary purpose – what kind of changes do our brains undergo when we sleep?
-A pair of papers published in the journal Science have evidence to suggest our brains undergo a pruning cycle while we rest.
+A pair of papers published in the journal Science in 2017 have evidence to suggest our brains undergo a pruning cycle while we rest.

 Its important to note these studies are still in their early stages.
 The tests were done on mice.